18F/18f.gsa.gov/_posts/2015-03-13-how-to-protosketch.md

 Although you may someday want to build a native mobile app, you will generally want to start with a mobile-friendly website instead.

-jQuery API for mocking APIs quickly but epandably
+jQuery API for mocking APIs quickly but dependably
 -------------------------------------------------

 One common thread in the projects being considered for 18F Consulting is